Finance Lease or Operating Lease - What is the Difference?

 In This Blog

-In today’s time, companies do not directly incur the cost of financing the asset.
+Today, companies do not directly incur the cost of financing the asset.
 Many businesses today choose leasing agreements.
 Thus, leases are becoming a popular source of alternative investments in India.

 An operating lease uses assets but does not want to list them in the accounting records.